-4.3.1 Creating the Diagram
+4.4.1 Creating the Diagram

-Before you start working on the diagram, you need to perform the same steps as for the Addition component.
+Before you start working on the diagram, you should perform the same steps as for the Addition component.
 First create a new folder in the Tutorial folder, then add a new class.
 Finally, you can specify the interface of the methods, then the block diagram and the layout.